 grad student supervision

-To agree to supervising someone, the potential graduate student has to commit to write, under my close guidance, a series of publishable articles.
-In the past, MA students wrote about 3 articles (which they also present at national and international conferences whereas doctoral students generally write 5-6 research articles for publication.
-In some form, these articles constitute the body of their thesis, and are complemented by introduction, theory, method, and conclusion/implication chapters that the student writes on his/her own.
+To agree to supervising someone, the potential graduate student had to commit to write, under my close guidance, a series of publishable articles.
+MA students wrote about 3 articles (which they also present at national and international conferences whereas doctoral students generally wrote 4-6 research articles for publication.
+In some form, these articles constituted the body of their thesis, and are complemented by introduction, theory, method, and conclusion/implication chapters that the student writes on his/her own.

 .Here you find a description of my research team, past and present, and some of the projects they are (have been) working on and the publications that issued from them.

-Some of the topics that have been researched
+Some of the topics that had been researched

 - Learning transitions in different settings How do people learn in different settings such as in schools and workplaces?
 What are mechanisms allowing people to make transitions successful?